guptaharsh25/InstaFix/README.md

 # Project Log
 </br>This is where we will what the status of the application is by date.
 </br>
 Sept 20, 2018: Android Studio project initialized.
-Connected to Firebase Authorization & Database.
+Connected to Firebase Authorization & Database.</br>

 <b> Features</b></br>
 Search: